simukappu/activity_notification/README.md

 #### Managing subscriptions

-Subscriptions are managed by `Subscription` model record which belongs to target and key of the notification.
+Subscriptions are managed by instances of **ActivityNotification::Subscription** model which belongs to *target* and *key* of the notification.
-`Subscription#subscribing` manages subscription of notifications.
+*Subscription#subscribing* manages subscription of notifications.
-`true` means the target will receive the notifications with this key.
+*true* means the target will receive the notifications with this key.
-`false` means the target will not receive these notifications.
+*false* means the target will not receive these notifications.
-`Subscription#subscribing_to_email` manages subscription of notification email.
+*Subscription#subscribing_to_email* manages subscription of notification email.
-`true` means the target will receive the notification email with this key including batch notification email with this `batch_key`.
+*true* means the target will receive the notification email with this key including batch notification email with this *batch_key*.
-`false` means the target will not receive these notification email.
+*false* means the target will not receive these notification email.

 As default, all target subscribes to notification and notification email when subscription record does not exist in your database.
-You can change this `subscribe_as_default` parameter in initializer `activity_notification.rb`.
+You can change this **subscribe_as_default** parameter in initializer *activity_notification.rb*.

 ```ruby
 config.subscribe_as_default = false